gretazas/pyramid/README.md

 5. Open Git Bash.
 6. Change the current working directory to the new location, where you want the cloned directory to be.
 7. Type git clone and then paste the URL you copied in step 4.
-8. Press Enter, and your local clone will be created.
+8. Press Enter and your local clone will be created.

 The site was deployed to Github pages using the following steps:
 * In the Github repository, navigate to the settings tab.